-Unfortunately Minn Kota has stated that using this aftermarket prop will void your warranty.
+Unfortunately, Minn Kota has stated that using this aftermarket prop will void your warranty.
 The increased pitch of the prop causes a very slight increase in the amperage.
 If my motor needs servicing I will just put the stock prop back on.
-In my opinion, I was forced to buy this prop to get the performance I expect out of this $1000 trolling motor and Minn Kota is doing a disservice to their customers by not addressing the sever lack of performance.
-In all honesty, I felt somewhat cheated out of my money when I took the motor for it’s first run.
+In my opinion, I was forced to buy this prop to get the performance I expect out of this $1000 trolling motor and Minn Kota is doing a disservice to their customers by not addressing the severe lack of performance.
+In all honesty, I felt somewhat cheated out of my money when I took the motor out for its first run.

 I am extremely satisfied with the Kipawa prop and extremely disappointed that Minn Kota has not figured out that they need to offer something better

 LINK: Kipawa Propellers